Pylons/pyramid/docs/narr/urldispatch.rst

   If the ``view`` attribute is not provided, this attribute has no effect.

-  This attribute can also be spelled as ``request_param``.

-  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

-view_containment

-  This value should be a Python dotted-path string representing the class that a graph traversal parent object of the :term:`context` must be an instance of (or :term:`interface` that a parent object must provide) in order for this view to be found and called.
-Your models must be "location-aware" to use this feature.
-See :ref:`location_aware` for more information about location-awareness.

-  If the ``view`` attribute is not provided, this attribute has no effect.

-  This attribute can also be spelled as ``containment``.

   .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

 view_attr